 Share-based payment bonus plan.
 This stock bonus plan is part of our long-term incentive plan for the benefit of our executive officers and senior management.
-This plan uses as its main evaluation metric the Economic Value Added, or EVA methodology.
+This plan uses as its main evaluation metric the EVA methodology.
 Under the EVA stock incentive plan, eligible executive officers and senior management are entitled to receive a special annual bonus in cash, after withholding applicable taxes, to purchase FEMSA and Coca-Cola FEMSA shares traded in the Mexican Stock Exchange, based on the executive's level of responsibility in the organization.
 We make a cash contribution to the administrative trust (which is controlled and consolidated by FEMSA) in the amount of the individual executive's special bonus.
 The administrative trust then uses the funds to purchase FEMSA and Coca-Cola FEMSA shares (as instructed by the Corporate Practices Committee).
 The acquired shares are deposited in a trust, and the executive officers and senior management can access them one year after they are vested, at 33.0% per year over a three-year period.
 Seventy percent of the annual executive bonus under our stock incentive plan must be used to purchase our company's shares and the remaining 30.0% must be used to purchase FEMSA shares.

-During the years ended December 31, 2020, 2019 and 2018, the cash-based and share-based bonus expense paid to the eligible participants pursuant to our bonus programs amounted to Ps.747 million, Ps.940 million, and Ps.659 million, respectively.
+During the years ended December 31, 2022, 2021 and 2020, the cash-based and share-based bonus expense paid to the eligible participants pursuant to our bonus programs amounted to Ps.1,527 million, Ps.856 million, and Ps.747 million, respectively.